aatapa/RLScore/docs/tutorial_ranking.rst

 of that sentence are objects that should be ranked.

-QueryRankRLS minimizes the magnitude preserving ranking error within each training query, but does not compare instances belonging to different queries.
+QueryRankRLS minimizes the magnitude preserving ranking error within each training query, but does not compare instances associated with different queries.

 The data set
 ------------